AroneSusau/zendesk-coding-challenge/README.md

 1. Increase readbility of the Display.js class file.
 2. Make all text output follow a more concise naming convention e.g: "_display.print(message.goodbye)_".

-<p style="text-decoration: underline">Page through tickets when more than 25 are returned</p>
+#### Page through tickets when more than 25 are returned

-I had planned to have the TicketFetcher pull down the limit of 100 tickets per requests and only display 10 tickets per page, then allow the user to page through until the tickets until they were complete, but I found that this method of logic was unintuitive and verbose as the calculations for something simple such as the current page number grew rather unwieldy.
-Also, retriving the limit of tickets per request meant that you would be wasting bandwidth if the user decided to exit after the first page, so for those reasons I decided it would be best to allow the TicketFetch to pull only full twenty five tickets per request then display the full twenty five in console, this meant that:
+I had planned to have the TicketFetcher pull down the limit of 100 tickets per requests and display ten tickets per page.
+Then allow the user to page through until the tickets until they were complete, but I found that this method of logic was unintuitive and tedious as the calculations for something simple such as the current page number grew rather unwieldy.
+Also, retrieving the limit of tickets per request meant that you would be wasting bandwidth if the user decided to exit after the first page, so for those reasons I decided it would be best to allow the TicketFetch to pull only twenty-five tickets per request then display the entire twenty-five tickets in console, this meant that:

 1. Users were only needing to make network requests for the exact number of pages they wanted to viw.
 2. The code was cleaner and more readable due as the server handled most of the pagination processing.